 The world that the player characters inhabit should be full of rich and vibrant characters for them to interact with.
 While most need little more than a name and general description of their personality and abilities, some require complete statistics, such as town guards, local clerics, and wizened sages.
 The PCs might find themselves in combat with these characters, either against them or with them as allies.
 In either case, the process for creating these NPCs can be performed in seven simple steps.

-Select a race, class, assign the stat array of 15, 14, 13, 12, 10, and 8, do not input any Limit Breaks, calculate average HP including 1st HD, find their level and give them gear based on the table.
+Select a race, class, assign the stat array of 15, 14, 13, 12, 10, and 8, do not input any Limit Breaks, calculate average HP including 1st HD (unless they have PC classes, in which case the first is maxed), find their level and give them gear based on the table.

 Step 1: The Basics